dsouths/happypharmacy/README.md

 As an online pharmacy operating in Ireland there are regulations that need to be adhered to if site is going into production.
 The pharmacy regulator in Ireland is the PSI & more information on requirements for online pharmacies can be found [here](https://www.thepsi.ie/gns/Internet-Supply/Internet_supply_list_overview.aspx).
 If taken into production all guidelines will be adhered to including registration with the PSI.

 ![PSI online pharmacy](https://github.com/dsouths/happypharmacy/assets/105642587/7141a6e6-48da-494a-ae8a-7e87968fbfbe)

+## Agile tools

+I used a [Kanban board](https://github.com/users/dsouths/projects/4) for the development of this project, which made it possible to break down the project execution into subtasks and make it easier to complete and track project progress.
+This is located in the GitHub Projects section

+## Design and Site Structure

+The site functionality was based on the XY Whitening Website by Martin McInerney & styling [Meaghers Pharmacy](https://meagherspharmacy.ie) both used as a basis & inspiration for my site.

 ## Showcase